 To nominate or apply for the PAEMST Awards, visit the PAEMST website for complete details about the nomination guidelines, application process and submission.

 Once nominated, teachers are requested to submit an application and a video that reflects exemplary teaching by May 15.

-Nominations for secondary school teachers, grades 7-12, will be accepted next year.
+Nominations for elementary school teachers, kindergarten through grade 6, will be accepted next year.

 In addition to recognizing outstanding teaching in mathematics or science, the program provides teachers with an opportunity to build lasting partnerships with colleagues across the nation.
 This growing network of award-winning teachers serves as a vital resource for improving science, technology, engineering and mathematics education, and keeping America globally competitive.

 Who is eligible?

 Awards alternate annually between elementary and secondary teachers, as shown below:

 The following are eligibility criteria for nominations.
 They must:

 Teach mathematics or science at the 7-12 grade level in a public or private school.

 Hold at least a bachelor's degree from an accredited institution.